Extension of the ratio method to proton-rich nuclei: Extension of the ratio method to other proton-rich nuclei

 To complete this study, we analyze in \Fig{f9} the best choice of continuum bin upon which to apply the ratio method.
-These plots confirm that this method applied to $^{17}$F [\Fig{f9}(a)] and $^{25}$Al [\Fig{f9}(b)] is not very accurate and provide about the same agreement between the DEA calculation and the REB form factor at all energies in the continuum.
-Nevertheless, since the order of magnitude is well reproduced, the method could be used at a qualitative level.
+These plots confirm that this method applied to $^{17}$F [\Fig{f9}(a)] and $^{25}$Al [\Fig{f9}(b)] is not accurate and provides about the same agreement between the DEA calculation and the REB form factor at all energies in the continuum.
+Nevertheless, since the order of magnitude is well reproduced, the method could be used in its \emph{approximate} version.
 For $^{27}$P, however, we observe as in \Fig{f6}(b), that the agreement between the DEA ratio and its REB estimate deteriorates when the continuum energy increases, which is what is expected in a rigorous application of the method \cite{capel2013,colomer2016}.
 Since the breakup cross section increases significantly with the size of the energy bin, it will be necessary, in an experimental use of the method, to consider it broad enough.
 As for $^8$B, the range $E=0$--1~MeV seems optimal having a DEA ratio quite close to the form factor while providing a breakup cross section two orders of magnitude larger than the $E=0$--0.5~MeV bin.

+In order to test the aforementioned idea of measuring the ratio with a coarse angular resolution, we display in \Fig{f8b} the calculations on $^{27}$P shown in \Fig{f8}(c) averaged over a $4^\circ$ range to simulate a coarse angular resolution.
+The REB prediction is now in very good agreement with the DEA ratio, confirming that in these conditions---light target, broad energy bin in the continuum and coarse angular resolution---the ratio method could be used in its \emph{strict} version and that, for this nucleus, fine details of its structure may be obtained from experiment.